AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 magento-cloud user:update alice@example.com -r production:a
 ```

-## Manage users from the Cloud Console
+## Manage users from the [!DNL Cloud Console]

-You can use the [Cloud Console](../../get-started/cloud-console.md) to add permissions and use the _Edit_ feature to modify permissions for an existing user.
+You can use the [[!DNL Cloud Console]](../../get-started/cloud-console.md) to add permissions and use the _Edit_ feature to modify permissions for an existing user.

 >[!IMPORTANT]
 >